running911/gitln/readme.txt

 Git has a mutable index called stage. the authenticity of host 'github.com can't be establishedl' Creating a new branch is quick.
+Mad or not
+I lived near an airport and passing plane can be heard night and day.
+The airport was built years ago, but for some reason, it can not be used then.
+Last year, however, it came into to be used.
+Over a hundred people must had been driving away from their homes by the noise.
+I was one of them left.